 - Book: Raising a Secure Child: How Circle of Security parenting can help you nurture your child’s attachment, emotional resilience, and freedom to explore by Kent Hoffman, Glen Cooper & Bert Powell

-Follow me on Facebook and connect on LinkedIn.
+Follow me on Facebook, view on YouTube and connect on LinkedIn.